See Behind the Scenes as the Statue of Liberty's Original Torch Moves to Its New Home

 In 1984, the entire statue underwent mass renovations.
 The original torch, deemed “beyond repair” and replaced with a sturdier new torch, made its way across the country where it was displayed in the 1985 Tournament of Roses Parade in Pasadena, Calif.; later, in 1986, the torch found a new home back inside the Statue of Liberty’s pedestal entranceway.

-The latest move is still underway: the new Statue of Liberty Museum on Liberty Island is planned to open in May 2019.
+Its latest move is complete: the new Statue of Liberty Museum on Liberty Island is now open to the public.

-In addition to housing the torch, the three-section museum will also include an immersive theater, exhibit tree, and a unique view of the New York Harbor.
+In addition to housing the torch, the three-section museum will also include an immersive theater, inspiration gallery, and a unique view of the New York Harbor.

 About 15,000 to 20,000 daily visitors make their way to Liberty Island during the summer season, but entrance to the statue’s pedestal area — and thus access to see the original torch — is limited to just about 18% of those visitors, for security purposes.
 The torch’s move and the construction of a new museum was undertaken with the goal of granting greater access for visitors.